dzenthai/IAM-Service/README.md

 - **Security Best Practices**: Make sure to regularly update your dependencies and monitor for security vulnerabilities.
 - **Monitoring and Logging**: Consider setting up monitoring and logging tools to keep track of service performance and issues.
 - **Scalability**: For production environments, ensure that you have proper scaling strategies in place for your service and associated dependencies.
+- **Integration with Notification-Service**: The IAM-Service should be used in conjunction with the Notification-Service.
+Ensure that both services are correctly configured and connected, as the IAM-Service relies on the Notification-Service for sending email notifications.

+---

 ## **Conclusion**

 This service provides robust user authentication and registration functionalities, integrated with notification systems and has mechanisms in place to handle limited attempts for increased security.

+---